wanaku-ai/wanaku-demos/03-camel-assistant/README.md

 ## Pre-requisite: Ollama

 We will run Ollama to serve the embedding model.
+Its job is to read our Apache Camel dataset and turn it into a numerical format that the AI can search through.

 1. Install and run Ollama (or any other OpenAI compatible API in a host accessible from the containers).